quantlab-tutorium/tutorium-2020-2/README.md

 # QuantLab tools and technology tutorium.

 This project contains exercises to be worked on during the quantlab tutorium.
-They are checked by running the tests in src/test/main.
+They are checked by running the tests in src/test/main (if available).
 While you are working on the exercises, you can of course include a main method.

+## 11/16 Value - Dependency injection and generics

+(**Note**) Changes to the pom may require an update to your project configuration.
+Right-click the project in the explorer > Maven > Update Project.

+We are looking at the AAD code from the lecture and consider the abstraction via the interfaces Value and ValueDifferentiable.

+The exercise consists of two parts.
+ * First, modify the code to fully implement the dependency injection pattern.
+ * Further create a ValueDifferentiable implementation that works for arbitrary Value using generics.

+As a **bonus**: Can you convert DifferentiationExperimentHypothenuse into a parametrized test that tests the auto differentiated value against the analytic solution?

 ## 11/09 Review